nwrkbiz/Cpp-SupportLibrary/README.md

 The API is well documented and equipt with code snippets to quickly get started.

+## Dependencies

+This library depends on Boost (tested with version 67) and OpenSSL and requires an C++17 compliant compiler.

 ## License

 "THE BEER-WARE LICENSE" (Revision 42):